opentable/coding-challenge-tools/coding_challenge.md

-We recommend using [Backbone.js](http://documentcloud.github.com/backbone/) for front-end MVC, and recommend against using heavier front-end frameworks (like Angular, for example).
+We recommend using [Backbone.js](http://documentcloud.github.com/backbone/) for front-end MVC, and recommend against using heavier front-end frameworks (like Angular, for example, though we use Angular a lot).
 That way we can get better insight into your thought process and your understanding of the framework itself.

 Host it!
 --------